1. Community Radar Software

 Lecturers: Irene Crisologo (University of Potsdam, Germany), Scott Collis (Argonne National Laboratory, USA), Maik Heistermann (University of Potsdam, Germany), Daniel B. Michelson (Environment and Climate Change Canada), Kai Muehlbauer (University of Bonn, Germany)

 Course description: Participants are introduced to community software packages designed for radar data processing, including (but not limited to) BALTRAD, Py-ART, and wradlib.
-The course addresses how open source community software could contribute to making science and applications more transparent, reproducible, and efficient.See course website for a more detailed description.
+The course addresses how open source community software could contribute to making science and applications more transparent, reproducible, and efficient.See course website for a more detailed description, and for course materials.

 2. Quantitative Precipitation Estimation: observations from radar, gauges and opportunistic sensing for flood prediction